NEWSLETTER

 The new chairman of Kenya’s electoral commission has yet to win the confidence of all the country’s main political players for the IEBC ahead of August elections.

-Every day, headlines splash across the front pages of Kenya’s newspapers, scrutinizing the Independent Electoral and Boundaries Commission’s (IEBC) preparations for the 8 August general election.
+Every day, headlines splash across the front pages of Kenya’s newspapers, scrutinising the Independent Electoral and Boundaries Commission’s (IEBC) preparations for the 8 August general election.
 On the minds of many readers is the need to avoid a recurrence of the violence that ripped through Kenya nearly a decade ago.

 Voter registration in the build-up to the poll, and vote-tallying on election day, are key issues at stake.
 Kenya’s main opposition leader, Raila Odinga, is threatening mass protests if his powerful opposition coalition perceives the election as rigged.